Ayat-Nauman/SEQUENCE-DETECTOR-CIRCUIT-USING-VERILOG/README.md

 ### Requirements
 - Verilog simulator (Icarus Verilog, ModelSim, etc.)
 - Waveform viewer (GTKWave) for viewing simulation results

+## How to run the simulation file?
+- Download the zip file from the repository.
+- Open Quartus Prime and go to "Open projects".
+- Open the project file with a .qpf extension.
+The file will be named "sequence_detector2.qpf".

 ### Results
 The testbench demonstrates successful detection of the "01111110" sequence with proper timing and state transitions.